Etoricoxib (pronounced ee-TOR-ee-cox-ib)

 ARCOXIA does not contain gluten, sucrose, tartrazine or any other azo dyes.

-ARCOXIA is made/supplied in Australia by:
+ARCOXIA is marketed in Australia by:

 Merck Sharp & Dohme (Australia) Pty Limited